2020 Asian Men's Handball Championship

 The 2020 Asian Men's Handball Championship was the 19th edition of the championship held under the aegis of Asian Handball Federation in Kuwait City, Kuwait from 16 to 27 January 2020.
 It acted as the Asian qualifying tournament for the 2021 World Men's Handball Championship.

 Qatar won their fourth consecutive title by defeating South Korea 33–21 in the final.
+Japan defeated Bahrain 27–26 to secure the third place.